hwakabh/bennu-official.page/README.md

 ```

 ### Django application
-Please note that the default ports Django uses is `8000/tcp`.
+Please note that the default port Django uses is `8000/tcp`.

 ```shell
 # Install dependencies